Molecular Sieve for ethanol dehydration

 How does Molecular Sieve work in the Ethanol Dehydration process?

 A high degree of purity is required for the molecular sieve dehydration process in a variety of industrial and food applications.
-The best molecular sieves for drying ethanol are thought to be Type 3A sieves.
+The best molecular sieve for drying ethanol are thought to be Type 3A sieve.
 The process involves passing vaporized hydrated ethanol through a molecular sieve bed.
-Water is absorbed by the adsorbent structure’s pores as these vapors pass through the bed.
+Water is adsorbed by the adsorbent structure’s pores as these vapors pass through the bed.
 Until the molecular sieve is saturated or all potential water has been extracted from the vapors, this adsorption process continues.

 More Applications